 Students in this course will conceptualize, design, print, publish and distribute original zines of their own creation.
 Students will utilize a variety of analog and digital methods of design, drawing, collage, scanning, photocopying, printing, marketing and distribution.
 Assignments focus on the creative pipeline for DIY publishing.
 Students will expand their understanding of the histories, practices and theories of creative publishing as a creative practice.

 An introduction to the techniques and expressive possibilities of experimental animation.
 Digital and analog processes will be explored, such as stop-motion, collage, cut paper, erasure, rotoscoping, keyframing, claymation and motion graphics.
 Students will create original animations through weekly exercises and longer-term projects that examine production and content.
+Projects, discussions and critiques will be informed by weekly screenings, readings and tutorials of contemporary and historical animated art works.

 This course serves as an introduction to the variety of music genres found in cultures around the world outside the Western art music